Approved by the Committee for Sustainability on August 23, 2017

 - Perform Life Cycle Assessment from Planning to Reuse.
 Project participants should use rigorous life cycle methodologies that quantify the economic, environmental and social effects of the project;

 ASCE recognizes the leadership role of engineers in sustainable development, and their responsibility to provide effective and innovative solutions in addressing the challenges of sustainability.
-The ASCE Code of Ethics requires civil engineers to strive to comply with the principles of sustainable development in the performance of their professional duties.
-ASCE will work on a global scale to promote public recognition and understanding of the needs and opportunities for sustainable development.
+The ASCE Code of Ethics states that "Engineers shall hold paramount the safety, health and welfare of the public and shall strive to comply with the principles of sustainable development in the performance of their professional duties."
+ASCE works on a global scale to promote public recognition and understanding of the needs and opportunities for sustainable development and contribute to health communities.

 Environmental, economic, social and technological development must be seen as interdependent and complementary concepts, where economic competitiveness and ecological sustainability are complementary aspects of the common goal of improving the quality of life.

-Engineers have a leading role in planning, designing, building and ensuring a sustainable future.
-Engineers provide the bridge between science and society.
+Civil engineers have a leading role in planning, designing, building, and ensuring a sustainable future by providing the bridge between science and society.
 In this role, engineers must actively promote and participate in multidisciplinary teams with other professionals, such as ecologists, economists, and sociologists, and work with the communities served and affected to effectively address the issues and challenges of sustainable development.

 ASCE Policy Statement 418